vedmalex/telegraph-publisher/telegraph-publisher-output.md

         ? await this.replaceLinksWithTelegraphUrls(processed)
         : processed;

-      // Validate content with relaxed rules for depth 1 const isDepthOne = this.config.maxDependencyDepth === 1;
+      // Validate content with relaxed rules for depth 1 or when dependencies are disabled const isDepthOne = this.config.maxDependencyDepth === 1;
       const validation = ContentProcessor.validateContent(processedWithLinks, {
         allowBrokenLinks: isDepthOne,
-        allowUnpublishedDependencies: isDepthOne
+        allowUnpublishedDependencies: isDepthOne || !withDependencies
       });
       if (!validation.isValid) {
         return {